centria/cs-exercises-20/README.md

 #### Exercise_32

-* CrEate a program which asks for a string.
+* create a program which asks for a string.
 If the string is "Mellon", print "Welcome, friend", otherwise print "They've got a cave troll!"

 ```console
 Speak, friend, and enter!